kytvi2p/grid-updates/man/grid-updates.1.md

 All *grid-updates* subscriptions reside on the Tahoe grid, which means that they need to be maintained (renewal of leases, repairs).
-Please contribute to their maintenance by running `--repair-subscriptions` from time to time.
+Please contribute to their maintenance by running `--repair` from time to time.

 If the script repeatedly fails to retrieve files from the grid, the share may be damaged and you will have to find a new set of URIs to subscribe to.
 One